theborderland/membership/docs/frontpage.md

 On the order page click "Request Directed Transfer" and fill out the form.
 You'll need to give a reason for the why the membership needs to be transferred.

-A human will check that you're a real person transferring to a different, equally real person.
+A human will be in touch to check that you're a real person transferring to a different, equally real person.
 That's to stop people from cheating in the lottery by registering under false names.

 We will handle payments and reimbursements.
 There's no need to arrange to exchange money.